0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ![](https://c.tenor.com/r3XdvPsAV3kAAAAC/despicable-me-minions.gif)

-Today we are going to be building a CLI which would generate starter templates with TailwindCSS, ESLint, and Prettier pre-installed.
+Today we are going to be building a CLI which would generate starter templates with TailwindCSS pre-installed.

 # Prerequisites